-- Smile Brands Inc. does not employ the dentists, hygienists or dental assistants. - These professionals are employed by independent affiliated dental groups, which provide professional dental services to patients. - The affiliated dental groups contract with Smile Brands Inc. for administrative support services. - A dentist may form an affiliated dental group and may employ licensed professionals to provide dental services. - The affiliated dental groups are independently owned by individual dentists, not Smile Brands.
+- Smile Brands Inc. does not employ the dentists, hygienists or dental assistants. - These professionals are employed by independent affiliated dental groups, which provide professional dental services to patients. - The affiliated dental groups contract with Smile Brands Inc. for administrative support services. - A dentist may form an affiliated dental group and may employ licensed professionals to provide dental services. - With the exception of AZ and WI practices, the affiliated dental groups are independently owned by individual dentists, not Smile Brands. - The affiliated dental groups, through their providers, deliver dental care directly to patients.

-- The affiliated dental groups, through their providers, deliver dental care directly to patients. - Smile Brands does not control patient clinical dental records. - The affiliated dental groups maintain ownership and control of patient records. - A patient benefits counselor does not make any decisions concerning what treatment is needed for a patient. - The dentist (and in some extremely limited circumstances, a dental hygiene professional) retains full professional control over the diagnosis and care of their patients at all times. - A patient benefits counselor may assist a patient in: understanding a provider's diagnosis; the extent of third-party benefits; and other payment options. - Only the dentist (and in some extremely limited circumstances, a dental hygiene professional) can determine what tests or treatments are appropriate for a patient. - The Clinical Board of Directors does not make decisions concerning clinical policies and formulary structure. - The Clinical Board of Directors recommends changes to clinical policies and the formulary. - Each of the affiliated dental groups may elect to adopt and approve clinical policy recommendations and formulary changes.
+- Smile Brands does not control patient clinical dental records. - The affiliated dental groups maintain ownership and control of patient records. - A patient benefits counselor /treatment care coordinator does not make any decisions concerning what treatment is needed for a patient. - The dentist (and in some extremely limited circumstances, a dental hygiene professional) retains full professional control over the diagnosis and care of their patients at all times. - A patient benefits counselor/ treatment care coordinator may assist a patient in: understanding a provider's diagnosis; the extent of third-party benefits; and other payment options. - Only the dentist (and in some extremely limited circumstances, a dental hygiene professional) can determine what tests or treatments are appropriate for a patient. - The Clinical Board of Directors does not make decisions concerning clinical policies and formulary structure. - The Clinical Board of Directors recommends changes to clinical policies and the formulary. - Each of the affiliated dental groups may elect to adopt and approve clinical policy recommendations and formulary changes.